Keyboard Controlled Human Movement in 3DEXCITE

 JavaScript Techniques for Keyboard Input in 3DEXCITE

-Now, we set up a scripted actor to handle keyboard input and trigger the human’s movement.
+At this point, we need to set up a scripted actor to handle keyboard input and trigger the human’s movement.

 var TriggerEventClass = function () {